A bad starter is a real pain; we’ve all been there, but don’t panic. You’re in the right place. This post is designed to fix your problem.

-The little NOCO boost pack is about the best I’ve seen, and I’m a mechanic for over twenty-five years.
+The little NOCO boost pack is about the best I’ve seen, and I’ve been a mechanic for over twenty-five years.
 It’s small enough to fit in a glove box and powerful enough to start a diesel engine.

 Anyway, you can check it out here on the Auto electrical tools page.

-Start your car and leave the cables attached and your car idling for a few minutes before removing.
+Start your car and leave the cables attached and your car idling for a few minutes before removing them.
 Now with the engine running, remove the cables in reverse order 4, 3, 2, and 1.